lpapailiou/fac/README.md

 #### Expressions
 - In general, both operands of a binary expression must have the same type.
 - The only exception is string casting.
-- The resulting value of a conditional expression must always be a boolean, arithmetic expressions can evaluate to strings or numeric values.
+- The resulting value of a conditional expression must always be a boolean, generic expressions can evaluate to all data types.

 Sample code: